Founding Investors · co-op.care Technologies LLC

 Executive summary

-Home care is a $350 billion industry with 3 million unfilled positions and a 77% annual caregiver turnover rate.
-Worker ownership cuts turnover in half — peer-reviewed, published March 2025.
-Today only 22 cooperatives serve 0.1% of the home care workforce. co-op.care is building the technology infrastructure and the operational model to change that, starting in Boulder and scaling nationally through a federated cooperative network.
+Home care is a $350 billion industry with 3 million unfilled positions and 77% annual caregiver turnover.
+Worker ownership cuts turnover by half—published March 2025 in Health Affairs Scholar (Gusoff et al.).
+Today 22 cooperatives serve 0.1% of the home care workforce. co-op.care is building the technology infrastructure and the operational model to change that: starting in Boulder, national from Day 1 via Josh Emdur DO's physician-supervised LMN system, scaling through a federated cooperative network.

 Health Affairs Scholar, March 2025 (Gusoff et al.) — analysis of 22 worker-owned home care cooperatives.
 These 22 co-ops serve 0.1% of the 4.6 million US home care workers.
 The entire market whitespace is ahead of us.